karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PluginOptionApiInterface/deletePluginOptionByIds.md

-PluginOptionApiInterface::deletePluginOptionByIds — Deletes the pluginOption rows identified by the given ids.
+PluginOptionApiInterface::deletePluginOptionByIds — Deletes the plugin option rows identified by the given ids.